 Start With Your County Clerk

 Your local clerk’s office can confirm whether your records are eligible to be sealed or expunged.
+Common eligibility factors include the type of offense, the time elapsed since the case was closed, and whether the individual has any subsequent convictions.
 You may need a court order to have them removed.
 Contact the court where your case was filed and ask for your options.

 File for Expungement

-If your case qualifies, expungement removes the record from public access.
-This is often available for minor charges or cases that were dismissed.
-Once expunged, you can follow up with websites that published your case and request removal.
+If your case qualifies, expungement can remove the record from public view.
+This is usually possible for minor charges or cases that were dismissed.
+After expungement, you can contact websites that posted your case and ask them to take it down.

 Send Legal Requests

-If a website refuses to remove your information, a legal notice may help.
-A cease and desist letter or takedown request can pressure websites to comply.
-If the record includes false information or violates privacy laws, legal action can be effective.
+If a website won’t remove your information, sending a legal notice might help.
+A cease and desist letter or takedown request can put pressure on them.
+If the record is false or breaks privacy laws, legal action may work.

 How to Suppress Court Records When Removal Fails

-To learn how suppression works, visit our guides on protecting your online privacy and understanding privacy risks associated with social media.
+To learn how suppression works, visit our guides on burying negative search results and understanding privacy risks associated with social media.

 Getting Help From Reputation Experts

-Managing this on your own takes time.
-If you need support, online reputation firms like NewReputation offer professional help.
-Our team specializes in removing court records, filing takedown requests, and building positive content that ranks.
+Handling this process by yourself can take a lot of time.
+If you want help, reputation firms like NewReputation can assist you.
+Our team is experienced in removing court records, filing takedown requests, and creating positive content that ranks well.

 Final Thoughts